netgen/ezplatform-site-api/docs/reference/objects.rst

 Objects
 =======

-Site API comes with it's own set of entities and values.
+Site API comes with its own set of entities and values.
 These are similar, but still different from their counterparts in eZ Platform's Repository API.
 Main benefits they provide over them are:

 - Content is available in a single translation, this voids the need for various helper services